jimmy-lan/let-it-fly/docs/setup/README.md

 This is because `https` is used in the setup of the load balancer, but `localhost` cannot be accessed using `https`.

-**Solution:** Stay on the page, and type the string
+**Solution:** Click anywhere on the blank spaces on the page, and type the string

 ```
 thisisunsafe
 ```

 Note that there are no spaces between the words above.
+Also note that you are not typing into some text boxes.
+Just click on any blank space on the page and type the string.

+---

+You should be able to see the application now.
+The setup process is now complete.